Brewers - Nationals Prediction, Odds, Pick, How To Watch

-It is the start of a three-game series today as the Milwaukee Brewers visit the Washington Nationals.
+On a four-game losing streak, the Milwaukee Brewers look to rebound against the Washington Nationals.
 It is now time to continue our MLB odds series with a Brewers-Nationals prediction, pick, and how-to watch.

-The Brewers enter the game after being swept over the weekend by the Atlanta Braves.
-The Brewers have now won just four of their last ten games, including losing five of six to the Braves in that time.
-That places them at 57-49 on the year, a half-game back of the Reds in the division, but a half-game up on the Phillies in the wild-card race.
-The Brewers have already made some moves to get themselves in a position to make a post-season run.
-They just acquired Carlos Santana from the Pirates.
+The Nationals took the early lead against Corbin Burnes and the Brewers.
+Joey Meneses hit a solo home run in the bottom of the second to give the Nationals the lead.
+William Contreras tied the game off Jake Irvin with a double that scored Christian Yelich in the top of the third.
+Then, the Nationals took it back in the fifth on a Lane Thomas single.
+The Brewers would tie it again in the sixth and take the lead on a Joey Wiemer solo home run in the seventh.
+It would not hold though, as Thomas and Meneses both drove in runs in the bottom of the inning as the Nationals would hold on to take a 5-3 win.

-Meanwhile, the Nationals lose three of four to the Mets over the weekend and have won five of their last ten games.
-That places them at 44-62 on the season, well outside of the playoff race.
-The Nationals could be preparing to make some moves as the trade deadline approaches, selling assets to prepare for their future.
+Both teams were busy off the field yesterday as well.
+While the Brewers are tied for the last wild card spot, and just 1.5 games back in the division, they made a trade for Mark Canha from the Mets.
+Meanwhile, Jeimer Candelario was traded from the Nationals to the Cubs yesterday, as the Nationals start their rebuild.

 Here are the Brewers-Nationals MLB odds, courtesy of FanDuel.